-Two-way trade in goods between the United States and Chile increased to $28.3 billion in 2012.
+Two-way trade in goods between the United States and Chile approximately $28 billion in 2013.
 According to the Office of the U.S. Trade Representative, exports to Chile from the United States have risen by over 90 percent since implementation of the Agreement.
 Exports to Chile of petroleum, machinery, and fertilizer from the United States have experienced a marked increase since 2003.

-Chile is the United States’ 19th largest export destination with almost $18.9 billion in exports.
-Top imports from Chile to the United States include primary metal manufacturing, agricultural products and chemicals.
-Top exports from the United States to Chile include petroleum & coal products, machinery, transportation equipment and computers.
+Chile is the United States’ 21st largest export destination with almost $17.6 billion in exports.
+Top imports from Chile to the United States include primary metal manufacturing and agricultural products.
+Top exports from the United States to Chile include petroleum & coal products, machinery, transportation equipment and chemicals.
 Nearly 12,000 US firms export approximately 5,000 different products to Chile.
 Over 2,000 Chilean firms exported as many different products to the US.